vaexio/vaex/docs/source/getting_data_in_vaex.rst

 From Python
 -----------

-Using the following methods, you can convert Pandas dataframes, ascii (whitespace or comma seperated) files
+Using the following methods, you can convert Pandas dataframes, ascii (whitespace or comma seperated) files, or from numpy arrays.

 * `vx.from_pandas <api.html#vaex.from_pandas>`_ .
 * `vx.from_ascii <api.html#vaex.from_ascii>`_ .